glondu/belenios/doc/instructions-en.md

   commands suggested [here](#hash);

-- verifies that the fingerprint of the list of the public credentials corresponds to the one displayed close to his name;
+- verifies that the fingerprint of the list of the public credentials corresponds to the one displayed close to their name;

-- during the election, the credential authority can, when a voter asks, send him again his private credential if he lost it.
+- during the election, the credential authority can, when a voter asks, send them again their private credential if they lost it.

 **After the tally.** At the end of the election, in order to validate the records, it is